In this home-inquiry lab you will explore the growth of

 hydroxide is brown and looks like mud and when it forms the

 solution loses its blue color.
-Now the hexacyanoferrate
+Once this happens the hexacyanoferrate

 ions are free in solution and when they attach to the